John Wooden

 John Robert Wooden (October 14, 1910 – June 4, 2010) was an American basketball coach and player.
 Nicknamed "the Wizard of Westwood", he won ten National Collegiate Athletic Association (NCAA) national championships in a 12-year period as head coach for the UCLA Bruins, including a record seven in a row.
 No other team has won more than four in a row in Division I college men's or women's basketball.
 Within this period, his teams won an NCAA men's basketball record 88 consecutive games.
 Wooden won the prestigious Henry Iba Award as national coach of the year a record seven times and won the Associated Press award five times.

-As a 5 ft 10 in guard with the Purdue Boilermakers, Wooden was the first college basketball player to be named an All-American three times, and the 1932 Purdue team on which he played as a senior was retroactively recognized as the pre-NCAA tournament national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+As a 5 ft 10 in guard with the Purdue Boilermakers, Wooden was the first college basketball player to be named an All-American three times, and the 1932 Purdue team on which he played as a senior was retroactively recognized as the pre-NCAA tournament national champion by the Helms Athletic Foundation and was retroactively listed as the top-ranked team by the Premo-Porretta Power Poll.
 He played professionally in the National Basketball League (NBL).
 Wooden was inducted into the Naismith Memorial Basketball Hall of Fame as a player (1960) and as a coach (1973), the first person to be enshrined in both categories.
 (Note: Lenny Wilkens, Bill Sharman, Tommy Heinsohn, and Bill Russell are the only other basketball players who have since achieved the same honors.)

-One of the most revered coaches in the history of sports, Wooden was beloved by his former players, among them Lew Alcindor (later Kareem Abdul-Jabbar) and Bill Walton.
-Wooden was renowned for his short, simple inspirational messages to his players (including his "Pyramid of Success"), many of which were directed at how to be a success in life as well as in basketball.
-Wooden's 29-year coaching career and overwhelming critical acclaim for his leadership have created a legacy not only in sports but also extending to business, personal success, and organizational leadership.
+One of the most respected coaches in the history of sports, Wooden was admired by many of his former players, including Lew Alcindor (later Kareem Abdul-Jabbar) and Bill Walton.
+He was known for delivering short, simple motivational messages to his players, including his concept of the "Pyramid of Success", which emphasized success in life as well as in basketball.
+Wooden's 29-year coaching career and reputation for leadership contributed to a legacy that extended beyond sports into fields such as business, personal development, and organizational leadership.

 Early life and playing career

 John Robert Wooden was born on October 14, 1910, in Hall, Indiana, the son of Roxie (1887–1959) and Joshua Wooden (1882–1950), and moved with his family to a small farm in Centerton in 1918.
 He had three brothers: Maurice, Daniel, and William, and two sisters, one (unnamed) who died in infancy, and another, Harriet Cordelia, who died from diphtheria at the age of two.

-When he was a boy, Wooden's role model was Fuzzy Vandivier of the Franklin Wonder Five, a legendary team that dominated Indiana high school basketball from 1919 to 1922.
+When he was a boy, Wooden's role model was Fuzzy Vandivier of the Franklin Wonder Five, a team that dominated Indiana high school basketball from 1919 to 1922.
 After his family moved to the town of Martinsville when he was 14, Wooden led his high school team to a state tournament title in 1927.
 He was a three-time All-State selection.